Piwakawaka – Year 0 – 1 in 2024

 Tui – Year 2 and 3 in 2024

 In Tui we begin our day by engaging in a range of different hands-on maths activities.
 We are learning about communicating to solve problems and love working together.
 We have a focus on literacy for the middle part of the day, using our passions and interests to help drive our learning, interweaving different subjects such as science and art.
 Our afternoons consist of swimming and other topic based activities, including art, science, P.E, health and Te Reo.

-Ruru is a new class for 2023.
 Our aim is to build happy, confident learners.
 We will develop independent learning skills so that children know how they learn and the next skills they are working on.
 There will be a focus on writing skill development and crossing over what we read into how we write and learn about interesting topics.
 Children get their own Google accounts to spend more time understanding how online tools can help us enhance learning and prepare us for a digital world.
+This will happen gradually throughout the year.
 We will build on curious questions to find out more about the world around us.

 We are a group of students who choose the topics for us to follow during the year, based on our passions and interests.
 A lot of our learning is environment and science focused and we do mostly collaborative group learning tasks.
 We are given opportunities to show our strengths across all areas of the curriculum and we enjoy using Chromebooks to enhance our learning experiences.
 We have a lot of responsibilities school wide such as looking after the chickens, recycling, compost, and lost property.

 Kōtare – Year 5 and 6 in 2024